 Where to eat and drink in Caye Caulker

 There are so many good places to eat and drink in Caye Caulker!
-So many so, that we decided to dedicate an entire blog post to our favourite restaurants on Caye Caulker.
+So many that we decided to dedicate an entire blog post to our favourite restaurants on Caye Caulker.

 But for a quick summary, here are some of the best spots to eat and drink:

-- Reina’s – typical Belizean food
+- 🍗 Reina’s – typical Belizean food

-- Steve’s Grill – best spot for seafood curries
+- 🦐 Steve’s Grill – best spot for seafood curries

-- Errolyn’s House of Fry Jacks – deep-fried dough stuffed with goodies of your choice
+- 🫘 Errolyn’s House of Fry Jacks – deep-fried dough stuffed with goodies of your choice

-- Beach BBQ’S – chicken, seafood, and lobster grilled on a BBQ
+- 🦞 Beach BBQ’S – chicken, seafood, and lobster grilled on a BBQ

-- Namaste Cafe – fresh, healthy breakfasts
+- ☕️ Namaste Cafe – fresh, healthy breakfasts

 Where to stay in Caye Caulker

 Caye Caulker has a range of great places to stay for all styles and budgets.
-Although do be aware you won’t find any 5-star luxury hotels and resorts here, which is what makes the island so special!
-We’ve written an accommodation guide, sharing our best recommendations for budget stays and hostels, comfortable mid-range options, and the best fancier accommodations on the island.
+However, do be aware you won’t find any 5-star luxury hotels and resorts here, which is what makes the island so special!

 You can read that guide here, but below is a quick summary of our top picks:

-- Go Slow Hostel
+- Go Slow Guesthouse

 - 💰 – $20 USD + per night check prices here